rstrouse/ESPSomfy-RTS/README.md

 To set the shade percentage to 35% closed:
 `/sendShadeCommand?shadeId=1&target=35`

-If you use the put or post commands you can use a JSON object on the body.
+If you use the PUT or POST http methods you can use a JSON object on the body.
 For instance:
 ```
 {
-  shadeId:1,
+  "shadeId":1,
-  command:"up"
+  "command":"up"
 }
 ```